What’s in Your Sofa?

 Out With the Old

 Until that changes, there’s a better way.
-Don’t let your outdated mattress keep you up at night.
+Don’t let an outdated mattress keep you up at night or a polyurethane foam couch distract you from your favorite show.
 Replace it with the real deal.
-Replace your sofa cushions with custom-made, certified organic foam.
+Swap your sofa cushions for custom-made, certified organic foam.
 You’ll feel safer whenever you slide between the sheets or tear the couch apart to find the remote.